First Flour Mill

 Millstones Preserved

-The millstones from this historic mill lay on the ground near the former residence of Mr. and Mrs. W. B. McAdow for several years, but were moved in the spring of 1931, through the efforts of the Board of Public Recreation of Bozeman, to another historic spot, in the southeast corner of Beall Park, city recreation center, four blocks north of Main Street.
+The millstones from this historic mill lay on the ground near the former residence of Mr. and Mrs. W. B. McAdow for several years, but were moved in the spring of 1931, through the efforts of the Board of Public Recreation of Bozeman, to another historic spot, in the southeast corner of Beall Park, City Recreation Center, four blocks north of Main Street.
 They were placed on a foundation of logs preserved from the former home of early pioneers.
 Mr. and Mrs. W. J. Beall.
 These millstones, one weighing approximately 1,000 pounds, and the other 1,365 pounds, were purchased by Cover and McAdow in St. Louis, Mo., and were shipped by steamboat to Fort Benton, Montana, and were brought overland from Fort Benton to Bozeman with mule teams and wagons by Cover and McAdow with the assistance of Frank Rich.

 Other Pioneer Mills

-The second flourmill in the valley, erected at Springhill, about 20 miles north of Bozeman in 1867-68, was known as the Union Mills, started by three Penwell brothers, who conducted the mill several years.
 The mill was later owned and operated by J. F. Roll.
 It had not been operated for several years, and during the winter of 1930, it was destroyed by fire from some unknown cause.
 George D. Thomas, who had settled with his family near what was then the town of Hamilton, not far from the present city of Manhattan in 1864, moved to Gallatin City in 1871, and took charge of the Madison mills, erected the previous year.
 He installed new machinery, changed the name to Empire Mills, and manufactured famous brands of flour for several years.

 Later Flour Mills